sgan81/apfs-fuse/README.md

 * `-r recovery_key`: Mount an encrypted volume by supplying a password or Personal Recovery Key (PRK).
 * `-s n`: Find the container at offset n inside the device.
 This is useful when using an image file instead of a disk device, and therefore partitions are not exposed.
+* `-p n`: Find the container at partition n inside the device.

+If you are using an image file containing partitions, the driver will now detect if there is a valid GPT partition table.
+If there is, it will look for the first APFS partition and use that one for the container.
+If your drive contains more than one APFS container, you can specify the partition/container id with the `-p` option.

 The device has to be the one containing the APFS container.
 If a container contains more than one volume, the volume can be specified by the `-v` option.